OBB Media

-OBB Media is an American multimedia production company and studio founded in 2016 by entrepreneur, director/producer Michael D. Ratner.
-OBB Media is the parent company to OBB Pictures, OBB Sound, OBB Branded, and OBB Cares.
-The company is best known for producing film, television, podcasts, and branded content and has amassed an audience of over 2 billion.
-Since its inception, OBB has carved out a stronghold in the new media space creating award-winning content.
+OBB Media is an American multimedia production company and vertically integrated content studio founded in 2016 by entrepreneur and producer Michael D. Ratner.
+OBB Media includes five different subsidiaries: OBB Pictures, the film, television, and digital arm; OBB Studios, the company’s facilities and physical production arm; OBB Sound, the podcast division; OBB Branded, the branded content and commercials vertical; and OBB Cares, the social impact division.

+Since its inception in 2016, the company has become best known for projects including the Grammy-nominated Justin Bieber: Our World and Seasons; Demi Lovato: Dancing with the Devil; Kevin Hart’s Cold As Balls; Netflix’s Historical Roasts; and Hailey Bieber’s Who’s In My Bathroom?.

-The company headquarters is located in West Hollywood, California, with post-production facilities nearby in Hollywood, California.
+The company headquarters is located in West Hollywood, California.
+The company’s sound stages and post-production facility, OBB Studios, is located in Hollywood, California.

 History

-Founded in 2016 by Michael D. Ratner, OBB Media is the parent company to OBB Pictures, OBB Sound, OBB Branded, OBB Cares, and OBB Pictures.
-The multimedia production company and studio specialize in TV, digital, film, podcasts, branded content, and social good, and has amassed an audience of over 2 billion.
+Founded in 2016 by Michael D. Ratner, OBB Media is the parent company to OBB Pictures, OBB Sound, OBB Branded and OBB Cares.
+The multimedia production company and studio specializes in TV, digital, film, podcasts, branded content and social good, and has amassed an audience of over 2 billion.